suresh-gandhi/Problem-Solving/Linked Lists/Remove Nth Node From End of List.md

 public:
     ListNode* removeNthFromEnd(ListNode* head, int n) {

-        //These are the 2 pointers for making the rod ListNode *first,*second;
+        //These are the 2 pointers for making the stick ListNode *first,*second;
         first = second = head;

-        //Shifting second node n nodes ahead to make the rod of length 'n' for(int i=0;i<n;i++)
+        //Shifting second node n nodes ahead to make the stick of length 'n' for(int i=0;i<n;i++)
             second = second->next;

         //Special case: First node deletion
-        //If the rod's other end has already reached dead end, then simply return the node next to head if(!second){
+        //If the stick's other end has already reached dead end, then simply return the node next to head if(!second){
             ListNode* new_head = head->next;
             free(head);
             return new_head;
         }

-        //Move the rod until the rod's second end has reached the node prevoius to NULL while(second->next){
+        //Move the stick until the stick's second end has reached the node previous to NULL while(second->next){
-            //As the rod is rigid, moving both the pointers equally first = first->next;
+            //As the stick is rigid, moving both the pointers equally first = first->next;
             second = second->next;
         }

         ListNode* waste = first->next;